ck546/academic-sitefinal/content/event/_index.md

 **Kwok, C.**, Claassen, R., & Rector, T. (2021, September 7-10).
 Workshop Convener: [Political Theory of the Business Corporation](https://sites.manchester.ac.uk/mancept/political-theory-of-the-business-corporation/).
 MANCEPT Workshops 2021.
 Manchester Centre for Political Theory, The University of Manchester, Manchester, UK.
 Converted to virtual due to COVID-19.

 **Presenter**

+**Kwok, C.**, & Chan, N. K. (2021, October 12-16).
+Towards a multi-dimensional theory of temporal control in the gig economy.
+Paper to be presented at the 22nd Annual Meeting of the Association of Internet Researchers (AoIR), Virtual Event.

 **Kwok, C.** (2021, September 30-October 3).
 Confucianism and the political theory of the corporation.
 Paper to be presented at American Political Science Association (APSA) 2021 Annual Meeting & Exhibition, Seattle, WA, USA.